 Meta-analysis has confirmed that lowering blood pressure reduces cardiovascular disease and death in people with baseline systolic blood pressure of 140 mmHg or higher.
 However, primary preventive blood pressure lowering does not benefit people with lower baseline blood pressure (except those with preexisting cardiovascular disease).
 One Cochrane review found insufficient evidence to justify lower blood pressure targets (≤135/85 mmHg) in people with hypertension and cardiovascular disease.

-SN is an author of a number of references cited in this monograph.
+SN is an author of a number of references cited in this topic.

 Price-Evans Professor of Cardiovascular Medicine

 University of Liverpool

 GL is a consultant for Bayer/Janssen, BMS/Pfizer, Biotronik, Medtronic, Boehringer Ingelheim, Microlife, and Daiichi-Sankyo; he is also a speaker for Bayer, BMS/Pfizer, Medtronic, Boehringer Ingelheim, Microlife, Roche, and Daiichi-Sankyo.
 GL is an author of references cited in this topic.

 Professor of Epidemiology

 Head of the Section of Epidemiology & Biostatistics